Alcaro/russian-malware/arlib/sandbox/README.txt

 - (Ideally) set cgroup pids.max to 10
     while the memory limit blocks some things, even a low memory limit can fit a lot of zombie processes; PIDs are a finite resource https://www.kernel.org/doc/Documentation/cgroup-v1/pids.txt
-    but since cgroups are unavailable, RLIMIT_NPROC is set unfortunately, that one includes root-namespace user's processes too, so the limit is set to 500
+    but since cgroups are unavailable, only RLIMIT_NPROC is set unfortunately, that one includes root-namespace user's processes too, so the limit is set to 500
 - Close fd 5 and everything above there should be none, and they should be CLOEXEC even if they exist, but no point taking silly risks